PelonClub/PelonClub-BaseNetwork-Monorepo/docs/en/tokenomics-en.md

 Pelon Club Token represents a unique opportunity to participate in the convergence of education and Web3 technology.
 With a clear use case, strong tokenomics, and a committed team, PELON is positioned to capture value in the growing token-gated education market.

 **Key Investment Highlights:**
+- Accessible public sale (20%) allows participation from the start
-- Largest allocation to community (35%) ensures user-driven growth
+- Community allocation (15%) ensures user-driven growth
 - Strong liquidity allocation (25%) provides market stability
 - Conservative team allocation (20%) aligns long-term incentives
 - Clear utility through token-gated educational resources
 - Governance rights through ERC20Votes integration
 - Built on Base for low-cost, scalable transactions
+- Anti-whale mechanism for equitable distribution

 ---